-Because only some of the compounds in oil are measurable individually, and the desire to be inclusive of effects from hydrocarbons in oil droplets (e.g., the entrained droplets in SIMAP model outputs) as well as the dissolved phase, aquatic toxicologists have attempted to use THC as a metric for evaluating toxicity of oil exposures.
-However, given the complexities described above, among others related to experimental design and conditions, development of lethal toxicity values (e.g., LC50s) or sublethal thresholds based on total hydrocarbons (THC) is problematic.
-The hydrocarbon compositions in exposure media are highly variable from experiment to experiment, leading to estimated toxicity thresholds that range over many orders of magnitude, as is evident from reviews of these data (e.g., see NRC 2003; NASEM 2020).
+As only some of the compounds in oil are measurable individually, and because of the desire to be inclusive of effects from hydrocarbons in oil droplets (e.g., the entrained droplets in SIMAP model outputs) as well as the dissolved phase, aquatic toxicologists have attempted to use TRH as a metric for evaluating toxicity of oil exposures.
+However, given that TRH does not actually measure THC and the complexities described above, among others related to experimental design and conditions, development of lethal toxicity values (e.g., LC50s) or sublethal thresholds based on total hydrocarbons (THC) is problematic.
+Furthermore, the hydrocarbon compositions in exposure media are highly variable from experiment to experiment, leading to estimated toxicity thresholds that range over many orders of magnitude, as is evident from reviews of these data (e.g., see NRC 2003; NASEM 2020).